garden-io/garden/docs/reference/commands.md

         # A description of the workflow step.
         description:

         # A bash script to run.
 Note that the host running the workflow must have bash installed and on path.
-It is
-        # considered to have run successfully if it returns an exit code of 0.
-Any other exit code signals an error,
+        # It is considered to have run successfully if it returns an exit code of 0.
+Any other exit code signals an
+        # error,
         # and the remainder of the workflow is aborted.
+        #
         # The script may include template strings, including references to previous steps.
         script:

+        # Set to true to skip this step.
+Use this with template conditionals to skip steps for certain environments or
+        # scenarios.
+        skip:

     # A list of triggers that determine when the workflow should be run, and which environment should be used (Garden
     # Enterprise only).